Saturday 12 March 2022

 ME is a multi-systemic disease with many organ and bodily systems affected, producing a myriad of symptoms.

-The complex range of symptoms include:
+The broader complex range of symptoms include:

 ● Dysfunctional immune system